Korean Spicy Beef Vegetable Soup (Yukgaejang)

 This recipe was originally posted in December 2012.
 I’ve updated the recipe with a few changes, new photos, and more information.

-More Comfort Soups
+More Korean Soups

 - Korean Beef Radish Soup (Sogogi Muguk)